top of page

 All students and parents must adhere to and sign our Code of Conduct.
 Parents must accompany their students to the Co-Op and a responsible party for each student must STAY for the duration of the event the student is participating in.
 Parents must also comply with and sign our Adult Code of Conduct to help ensure the safety of our students.

+Student Registration for the 2025-2026 School Year is FULL; the registration fee is $200 per student.
 The registration fee covers entry and supplies for all bi-monthly events from August through May (typically the first and third Tues of each month) as well as our Ice Caving Introduction Class (1 Saturday morning event in Jan or Feb, depending on weather), and a Valley Co-Op T-Shirt (this year's color is navy blue).
-A limited number of reduced fees/scholarships are available.
-Please click here for our financial assistance application.
-Click here for our 2025-2026 Tentative Schedule.
+Students and parents/teachers are also able to request a digital student or teacher ID card and qualify for HSLDA membership discounts (see below).
+A limited number of reduced fees/scholarships are available each year.